 Why A Sharp Knife Is The Safest

-It may be not obvious, but you should look for the sharpest chef’s knife you may find.
+It may be not obvious, but you should look for the sharpest chef’s knife you can find.
 There is this common misconception that you can get easily hurt with a sharp knife and it’s dangerous and not suitable, especially for a typical household.
 A sharp knife is actually important for your safety and for the efficiency of the food preparation.
 Many beginners shy away from sharp knives because they are afraid of chopping off their fingertips.
 While you should always be careful to handle any knife with care, it is important to know that a dull chef’s knife is actually more dangerous than a sharp one, because you don’t have as much control on it and it can bend or bounce off in the way you don’t expect.

-Therefore, you will want to be sure that you purchase a chef’s (daily) knife which is not only sharp when you buy it but will also stay sharp and can be sharpened easily.
+Therefore, you will want to be sure that you purchase a chef’s knife which is not only sharp when you buy it but will also stay sharp and can be sharpened easily.

 When it comes to cooking there are just a handful of kitchen tools you actually need.
 Chef’s knife has become more like an all-purpose knife and is the favourite of many home and restaurant chefs.
 Its ability to chop, slice, dice and mince make this knife a must have to any kitchen.